Can I do Pole and Aerial Fitness?

 Do men do this too?

 Yes!
-While these activities is predominately female, men are welcomed and encouraged to participate.
+While these activities are predominately female, men are welcomed and encouraged to participate.
 It is a great upper body work out and can be catered to male abilities just as well as to female.

 What should I wear?